SOCI 229

 Final Paper

 As noted in the cell above, your term paper must focus on a topic related to exclusionary politics and must be approved by me, the course instructor.
 Papers should be 10-20 pages long, double-spaced, and written in 12-point font.
-Other stylistic conventions and expectations will be detailed in the rubric, which will be uploaded after midterm.
+Other expectations are detailed here.

 40%